Kofka56/hr-attrition-analysis/README.md

 This project analyzes employee attrition patterns using SQL for data aggregation and Power BI for visualization.

 The analysis explores how department, tenure, performance, satisfaction, salary, recruitment source, management, and attendance relate to employee turnover.

-The goal is to identify key drivers of attrition and demonstrate how HR data can support evidence-based workforce decisions.
+The goal is not only to identify statistical relationships, but also to demonstrate how HR domain expertise can improve the interpretation of workforce data and prevent misleading conclusions.

 ---